Triamec/GearUp/README.md

 ## Run the *Gear Up!* Application

 1. Replace the GearUp.TAMcfg as described above
+2. In Settings.settings, change the Serial Number for the Slave and Master according to your Hardware.
+You can retrieve the Serial Numbers by clicking on the Station (red Icon) in the TAM System Explorer tree.
-2. Open the `Acquisition.sln`.
+3. Open the `Acquisition.sln`.
-3. Open the `AcquisitionForm.cs` (view code)
+4. Open the `AcquisitionForm.cs` (view code)
-4. Set the name of the axis for `AxisName`.
+5. Set the name of the axis for `AxisName`.
 Double check it in the register *Axes[].Information.AxisName* using the *TAM System Explorer*.
-5. Set the name of the network interface card for `NicName`.
+6. Set the name of the network interface card for `NicName`.
 You can find this name using the *TAM System Explorer*.
 In the example below, `NicName = "Ethernet 2"`.

 ![TAM Acquisition](./doc/Network_NicName.png)